CreatEDHack/2018-archive/README.md

 # CreatED 2018 Website

-CreatED is a 24 hour hardware hackathon coming to Edinburgh this April.
+CreatED 2018 ran April 7/8 in Appleton Tower, Edinburgh.
+This is an archive of the website that was put up for it.

 This website is based on https://github.com/MLH/mlh-hackathon-boilerplate

-### The hackathon is run by [The University of Edinburgh Embedded and Robotics Society](http://ears-edi.com/ "EaRS website")
+### The hackathon was run by [The University of Edinburgh Embedded and Robotics Society](http://ears-edi.com/ "EaRS website")